nitish-lnm/NLP/README.md

-# Applying natural language processing on course textbooks in txt format and doing frequency analysis and POS tagging on them
+# Applying NLP on a textbook and doing frequency analysis and POS tagging on them and playing shanon game with them.
 Team SPAN members
 ::  Soumyadeep Chakraborty(21dcs010) , Nitish Pareek(21ucs139), Pranjal Bansal(21ucs154), Ayush Agarwal (21ucs044)